The Next Bitter Lesson

 The Mirror

-On AI as mirror, echo chambers, and why strong copywriting still matters
+On AI as an echo chambers, and why strong copywriting still matters

-In Greek mythology, Narcissus was a figure of rare and devastating beauty — so handsome the gods were said to envy him and the nymphs to pursue him.
-One day, he stumbled upon a shimmering lake and peered into its crystal surface.
-The reflection staring back was so perfect, so enchanting, that he became transfixed.
-Day after day he returned, gazing deeper, enamoured by his own likeness, until eventually he starved and faded into the image itself, becoming one with the still waters.
+In Greek mythology, Narcissus was a figure of rare and devastating beauty; the gods envied him, the nymphs pursued him, and his ego thrived.
+One day, he stumbled upon a shimmering lake and peered into its mirror surface.
+The reflection staring back was so perfect that he became transfixed.
+Day after day he gazed deeper, enamoured by his own likeness, until eventually he starved, collapsed, and disappeared beneath the still waters.

 I thought of that story recently while scrolling through screenshots my neighbour Hal had been sending me.

-Hal is a modern-day Narcissus — though it is hardly his fault.
-At six-foot-four, with sharp features, an engineering degree, and the kind of effortless confidence that fills a room before he does, Hal has, as far as I can tell, been playing life on the easiest setting.
+Hal is a modern-day Narcissus, though it is hardly his fault.
+At six-foot-four, with sharp features, an engineering degree, effortless confidence, and an alluring accent, Hal has, as far as I can tell, been playing life on the easiest setting.
 His Tinder inbox is full, his friends are yes-men, and it has all gone to his head in the way you would expect.

 The screenshots he sends me arrive in batches.
 Late nights.
 Long exchanges.
 Pages of them.